Craig S. Keener: Scholarly expertise and views

 Gospels argues that the Gospels should be considered ancient biography and analyzes their historical value in that light.
 Keener also interacts with the oral traditions behind the Gospels and memory theory.
 His work has been endorsed by Richard Bauckham, Markus Bockmuehl, James Charlesworth, and David Aune, among others.
 Richard Burridge, who was one of the key scholars who initially demonstrated that the Gospels were ancient biography, praised Keener's volume as well.
-Jeffrey Tripp describes Keener as “one of the most prolific and respected scholars of early Christianity working today” and finds Christobiography to be an incredible resource.
-While Keener occasionally edges close to credulity, he prudently never crosses the line, and provides a well-balanced study of the gospels.

 Awards

 The NIV Cultural Backgrounds Study Bible, for which Keener authored most of the New Testament notes, won Bible of the Year in the 2017 Christian Book Awards, and also won Book of the Year in the Religion: Christianity category of the International Book Awards.

 Personal life

 He is married to Médine Moussounga Keener, who holds a Ph.D. from University of Paris 7.
 He and his wife have two children, David and Keren.